ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 ## Optimizing your Webpack bundles:

-This section (finally) talks about how to bundle your application libraries so that your users can cache it on their browsers.
+This section (finally) talks about how to bundle your application libraries so that your users can cache them on their browsers.

 We will also discuss other methods of improving the user experience via Webpack.